 Along with Chrome/OS the customer is a Google G-Suite account and all users were enjoying single sign-on using Google Sign-In.
-Inventu worked with the account and added support for Google Sign-In along full integration with the Google organizational administration Application Programming Interfaces (API's).
+Inventu worked with the account and added support for Google Sign-In along with full integration with the Google organizational administration Application Programming Interfaces (API's).
 This allowed the integration of Organizational Units and Groups in the access definitions for the FVTerm application.
-As a result, there is close control over who can access the FVTerm terminal emulator based on membership to a specific group created specifically to define access.
+As a result, there is close control over who can access the FVTerm terminal emulator based on membership to a group created specifically to define FVTerm access.

 A license feature offered exclusively by Inventu in the Web Terminal Emulator market is the Concurrent User License.
 This was chosen as a very cost-effective option as the distributor's users typically have three open terminal emulation sessions at one time.
 With a concurrent session licensing model, the per-user cost would be prohibitive, unlike many customers who have a 1-to-1 ratio of users to sessions.